What's it like to travel with National Geographic? Take a look at these reports from the field.

 A: History drips off of the wrought iron balconies of the French Quarter like bougainvillea.
 You meet characters on the street that call you ‘sugar’ and ‘baby’—they would be disappointed if you didn’t ask to photograph them.
 New Orleans is my hometown and I have been photographing the city since my days as a staff photographer with the local newspaper.
 In recent years, unfortunate events like Hurricane Katrina and the Gulf oil spill have brought me back to New Orleans often to shoot on assignment for National Geographic.
 I am continually discovering something new about the city and the people, and I love sharing that with our workshop participants.

 Q: What do you look forward to about the National Geographic Photo Workshop in New Orleans?

-My favorite part of the workshop is when we start editing the students’ photos.
-The gems pop out, and the students start to learn about their vision and their own process of seeing and making photographs.
+A: My favorite part of the workshop is when we come in from a shoot and start looking at and what participants photographed.
+During these constructive critique sessions, the gems pop out, and they start to learn about their vision and their own process of seeing and making photographs.
+They also get to see what their fellow participants have been able to create.
 The magic happens when they take this knowledge and go out and make better pictures the next day.

 Q: What is the most important thing that participants should bring to this workshop?

 A: A willingness to try some things that they haven’t tried before.
 If they have been nervous about shooting pictures of people, this is the place to experiment.
 If they are really trying to see light or shadow better, I can’t think of a better location to try new ideas.
 If participants come away from the workshop fired up about making pictures, and with a better understanding of how they can achieve that, I would feel very satisfied.

 Q: Tell us about a project you worked on in New Orleans.